krayin/krayin-docs/docs/1.x/packages/routes.md

 ## Create a new Route

 Let's start by creating a route to display the categories.
 We will assume that the package name is "Category".

 Start by creating a `Routes` directory inside `packages/Webkul/Category/src`.

-Inside the `Routes` directory, create two files named `admin-routes.php` and `shop-routes.php`.
+Inside the `Routes` directory, create file named `routes.php`.

 The updated directory structure will look like this: